tzvetanmoev/GlobalWealth/README.md

 <h2 id="about">About</h2>

-We examine the global wealth inequality.
+We examine global wealth inequality.

-In particular, we explore the distribution of wealth across different countries via skyscraper diagrams for the period 1995 to 2020.
+In particular, we explore the distribution of wealth across different countries via skyscraper diagrams.

+See the resulting website at [WIDwealth](https://tzvetanmoev.github.io/WIDwealth/).
 </html>